 The debate is not just about whether to add food.
-One TP&WD large animal expert once advised me not to make water additions in our Circle Ranch mountains.
+One TPWD large animal expert once advised me not to make water additions in our Circle Ranch mountains, and the sheep program leaders have often said that bighorn do not need any supplemental water.
 Yet, without supplemental free water we would have no populations of pronghorn, deer, elk or sheep, and many other species, as we have made it impossible for wild animals to move nomadically to seasonal feed and water, and have so harmed habitat (which is to say their feed and water).

-Let’s find out what sheep like to eat.
+In addition to restoring other species that buffer sheep against predation, and the biodiversity including predators which all these animals need, let’s find out what sheep like to eat.
 It is just another tool.
 Any tool can be abused.
-Let us consider the use of this tool in a constructive way that neither ‘cattle-izes’ sheep nor poses a health threat, as we do with minerals and salt.
+Let us consider the use of this tool in a constructive way that neither ‘cattle-izes’ sheep nor poses a health threat, as we do with minerals, salt and water.
 Knowing more about this will help us to better understand bighorn physiology and assist in broader reintroduction efforts.